-2. Add and authorize any two of your cloud storage under the My Storage tab.
+2. Add and authorize any two of your cloud storage under the Storage tab.

-✎Note: You can add as many cloud drive accounts as you can in this step, and then go to My Storage > + > New Combined Cloud to combine all the space storage in these accounts to get more space for free and use it to back up any files on your computer.
+✎Note: You can add as many cloud drive accounts as you can in this step, and then go to Storage > + Add Combined Cloud to combine all the space storage in these accounts to get more space for free and use it to back up any files on your computer.

-3. Click Backup Tasks at the left of the page, then click New Task button.
+3. Click Backup at the left of the page, then click the Backup Public Cloud to Public Cloud button.

 After the backup, when your hardware or server crashes, you can use CBackup to easily restore the files to their original locations.

 Besides, CBackup provides you with the following benefits:

 Sync files to public cloud drive like Google Drive, and you can more easily upload photos and videos to your Google Photos folder.